Loading..

 SAT is transitioning to a digital format

-Most Frequent Questions
+Most Frequently Asked Questions

 It depends.
 Many U.S. colleges still consider SAT scores alongside other factors.
 However, some institutions have become test-optional or even test-blind, focusing more on GPA, activities, and essays.
 Check your target universities’ specific requirements.